A Lieb-Thirring inequality for extended anyons: Diamagnetic estimates with Neumann boundary conditions

 \end{lemma}

 \begin{proof} We may follow the proof of~\cite[Theorem- X.33]{ReeSim2}.
 Essentially, if $u$ is smooth and non-vanishing, the result holds pointwise.
-Where $u$ vanishes, $|u|$ is minimum, so that the left-hand side of the inequality is non-positive whereas the right-hand side is null by definition.
-Hence the inequality holds pointwise for smooth functions.
+Hence the inequality holds pointwise for smooth non-vanishing functions.
 Using a standard regularisation we deduce that the inequality holds in the weak sense by performing integrations by parts.
 The boundary terms vanish because we have~$\vec{\nu} \cdot \nabla \phi \equiv 0$ and $\vec{\nu} \cdot \nabla |u| \equiv 0$ on the boundary.